 The river is also influenced by many tributaries.
 Like the Juniata River, North and West Branch of the Susquehanna.
 If you don’t like the conditions just change to the other side of the river.
 Sometimes half the river will be cold and muddy.
 The other clear and 5 degrees warmer.

 One of my absolute favorite times is very high water fall, winter and spring.
 Eight feet and above on the Harrisburg gauge.
 I love to fish island tails.
 When that water rises they migrate right on many island tails.
 But not all island tails are equal.
 I like a tail that faces a large open area of river.
 A large trolling motor is most important for this pattern.
 I like a 36 volt 112 lbs thrust minnkota.

 I can’t wait to follow Rocky the rest of the summer and this fall.
 I am confident we will be seeing a lot of giant smallmouth pics on his page, hopefully soon in the new boat.
-Follow him @luv2huntfish on Instagram.
+Follow him Instagram.